linode/docs/docs/products/tools/images/_index.md

 Images are currently available at no charge to Linode customers.

 {{< note >}}
-**Pricing change:** On September 1st, 2021, Images will transition to a paid service with a cost of $0.10/GB per month for each Custom Image stored on an account.
-Temporary Recovery Images, generated automatically after a Linode is deleted, are provided at no cost for a finite period of time.
+**Pricing change:** Images will transition to a paid service with a cost of $0.10/GB per month for each Custom Image stored on an account.
+This change will be communicated to customers in advance.
+Recovery Images, generated automatically after a Linode is deleted, are provided at no cost for a finite period of time.
 {{</ note >}}

 ## Features